Financial exploitation of older adults (family abuse, scam/frauds, identity theft)

 Dr. David Burnes is an Assistant Professor at the University of Toronto, Factor-Inwentash Faculty of Social Work and an Affiliate Scientist at Baycest Health Sciences, Rotman Research Institute.
 Dr. Burnes completed a PhD at Columbia University School of Social Work in New York City, concentrating in gerontology and advanced social work practice.

-Dr. Burnes’ research focuses on understanding and preventing elder mistreatment in community and long-term care settings, including the development of basic science (prevalence, risk factors), problem conceptualization/theorization, developing/evaluating evidence-based interventions, and developing innovative outcome measures that address the heterogeneity of elder mistreatment phenomena.
+Dr. Burnes’ research focuses on understanding and preventing elder mistreatment in community and long-term care settings, including the development of basic science (prevalence, risk factors, severity), problem conceptualization/theorization, developing/evaluating evidence-based interventions, and developing innovative outcome measures that address the heterogeneity of elder mistreatment phenomena.
 Dr. Burnes has published several peer-reviewed research papers on the topic of elder mistreatment, including papers in top gerontology journals (e.g., Journal of the American Geriatrics Society; The Gerontologist; The Journals of Gerontology, Series B – Social Sciences).
-He has successfully obtained several external research grants to fund elder mistreatment research, including Tri-Council Social Science and Humanities Research Council (SSHRC) funding.
+He has obtained several external research grants to fund elder mistreatment research, including federal-level grants from Canada (Social Science and Humanities Research Council [SSHRC]) and the U.S. (National Institute of Justice).
 Dr. Burnes has been invited to advise and contribute to major international organizations as an elder mistreatment expert, including the World Health Organization and National Institutes of Health (NIH).
-Dr. Burnes’ work was recently highlighted as a featured speaker at the inaugural USC Judith D. Tamkin Symposium on Elder Abuse.
-Currently, Dr. Burnes is chairing a province-level effort to generate recommendations towards the development of an effective elder mistreatment community response system.
+Currently, Dr. Burnes is working with the Government of Ontario’s Ministry of Senior Affairs as the lead investigator on a project to understand the state of the province’s community-based elder mistreatment response system and to provide recommendations toward a more effective and sustainable approach.

-Dr. Burnes teaches the following courses: Social Work Practice with Individuals and Families, Principles of Aging, Family Practice Across the Life Cycle (Caregiving and Older Adults), and Special Topics in Gerontology – Elder Abuse.
+Dr. Burnes teaches the following courses: Social Work Practice with Individuals and Families, Principles of Aging, Informal Caregiving with Older Adults, and Elder Abuse.

 - Burnes, D., Bachman, R., & Lachs, M.S. (in press).
 Elder crime victimization.
 In E.A.
 Capezuti, M. Malone, P. Katz, & M. Mezey (Eds.), Encyclopedia of elder care (4th ed.).
 New York, NY: Springer Publishing Company